picatz/terraform-google-nomad/cloud-shell/steps.md

 ### Ensure Required Environment Variables Are Set

-Before moving onto the next steps, be sure that the following environment variables are set:
+Before moving onto the next steps, ensure the following environment variables are set:

 * `GOOGLE_PROJECT` with your selected GCP project name.
 * `GOOGLE_APPLICATION_CREDENTIALS` with the *full path* to the Terraform Service Account `account.json` credentials file created with the last step.